 Cash bonuses are determined annually by the Compensation Committee on a discretionary basis.
-Cash bonuses for 2008 were accrued in 2008 but were determined by the Compensation Committee and paid to NEOs in the first quarter of 2009.
-The 2008 target cash bonus percentage of base salary for each NEO is presented below as well as the actual cash bonus percentage of base salary for each NEO in 2008.
-The Compensation Committee, in its sole discretion, may award cash bonuses that exceed cash bonus targets if it believes that the performance of the NEO during the given year merits such a bonus.
-The company did not pay a cash bonus to any NEO in 2007.
+The 2009 target cash bonus percentage of base salary for each NEO based on his employment agreement is presented below.
+The Committee, in its sole discretion, may award cash bonuses that exceed cash bonus targets if it believes that the performance of the NEO during the given year merits such a bonus.

-Actual % of

-Target % of 2008 Salary

-Named Executive Officer 2008 Salary Awarded
+Named Executive Officer Target % of 2009 Salary

-Vincent D. Foster n/a 0%
+Vincent D. Foster n/a

-Todd A. Reppert 50% 36%
+Todd A. Reppert 60%

-Rodger A. Stout 40% 35%
+Rodger A. Stout 50%

-Curtis L. Hartman 40% 35%
+Curtis L. Hartman 50%

-Dwayne L. Hyzak 40% 35%
+Dwayne L. Hyzak 50%

-David L. Magdol 40% 35%
+David L. Magdol 50%

-The Compensation Committee considered performance achievements in the determination of cash bonuses for 2008, including company performance and the personal performance of each individual.
+The Committee considered performance achievements in the determination of cash bonuses for 2009, including company performance and the personal performance of each individual.
 The performance goals used for determining the cash bonuses for NEOs included, among other things, the following: